-Category Level / Category Degree of Risk / Benchmark Value Numeric Value Weighted Value Occasional Between 10 and 100% annual probability of a hazard event occurring.
-2 Frequent Frequent 100% annual probability; a hazard event may occur multiple times per year.
-Population Low 14% or less of population is exposed to a hazard with potential for measurable life safety impact due to its extent and location.
-1 Population (Numeric Value x 3) 15% to 29% of population is exposed to a hazard with potential for measurable life safety impact due to its extent and location.
+Cat Category Level / Degree of Risk / Benchmark Value Numeric Value Weighted Value Occasional Between 10 and 100% annual probability of a hazard event occurring.
+2 Frequent 100% annual probability; a hazard event may occur multiple times per year.
+3 Population Low 14% or less of population is exposed to a hazard with potential for measurable life safety impact due to its extent and location.
+1 (Numeric Medium 15% to 29% of population is exposed to a hazard with potential for measurable life safety impact due to its extent and location.
 2 value x 3) High 30% or more of population is exposed to a hazard with potential for measurable life safety impact due to its extent and location.
-3 lana a a t Durantantan Low Property exposure is 14% or less of the total number of structures for community.
-1 Impact (Sum of all 3) Property (Numeric Value x 2) Medium Property exposure is 15% to 29% of the total number of structures for community.
-2 30% all o) value x 2) High Property exposure is 30% or more of the total number of structures for community.
+3 Impost Broporty Low Property exposure is 14% or less of the total number of structures for community.
+1 (Sum of (Numeric Medium Property exposure is 15% to 29% of the total number of structures for community.
+2 30% all S j value x z) High Property exposure is 30% or more of the total number of structures for community.
 3 F Low Loss estimate is 9% or less of the total replacement cost for community.
-1 Economy (Numeric Value x 1) Medium Loss estimate is 10% to 19% of the total replacement cost for community.
-2 value x i) High Loss estimate is 20% or more of the total replacement cost for community.
-3 Capability Weak/outdated/inconsistent plans, policies, codes/ordinances in place; no redundancies; limited to no deployable resources; limited capabilities to respond; long recovery. -1 Cap Plans, policies, codes/ordinances in place and meet minimum requirements; mitigation strategies identified but not implemented on a widespread scale; county/jurisdiction can recover but needs outside resources; moderate county/jurisdiction capabilities.
-0 30% Stro Strong Plans, policies, codes/ordinances in place and exceed minimum requirements; mitigation/protective measures in place; county/jurisdiction has ability to recover quickly because resources are readily available, and capabilities are high.
+1 (Numeric Medium Loss estimate is 10% to 19% of the total replacement cost for community.
+2 value x ly High Loss estimate is 20% or more of the total replacement cost for community.
+3 Weak Weak/outdated/inconsistent plans, policies, codes/ordinances in place; no redundancies; limited to no deployable resources; limited capabilities to respond; long recovery.
+Capability Moderate Plans, policies, codes/ordinances in place and meet minimum requirements; mitigation strategies identified but not implemented on a widespread scale; county/jurisdiction can recover but needs outside resources; moderate county/jurisdiction capabilities.
+0 30% Strong Plans, policies, codes/ordinances in place and exceed minimum requirements; mitigation/protective measures in place; county/jurisdiction has ability to recover quickly because resources are readily available, and capabilities are high.
 1 Low No local data is available; modeling projects are uncertain on whether there is increased future risk; confidence level is low (inconclusive evidence).
-1 Climat Climate Change Studies and modeling projections indicate a potential for exacerbated conditions due to climate change; confidence level is medium to high (suggestive to moderate evidence).
-2 10% Studies and modeling projections indicate exacerbated conditions/increased future risk due to climate change; very high confidence level (strong evidence, well-documented and acceptable methods).
-3 3
+1 Climate e Change Medium Studies and modeling projections indicate a potential for exacerbated conditions due to climate change; confidence level is medium to high (suggestive to moderate evidence).
+2 10% High Studies and modeling projections indicate exacerbated conditions/increased future risk due to climate change; very high confidence level (strong evidence, well-documented and acceptable methods).
+3